brsh/psPrompt/readme.md

 The BatteryThreshold setting controls when the 'graphic' battery appears ... my work laptop is permanently maxed at 96%, so I set the battery to appear when it gets below 90.

 The module itself holds defaults, but by placing a .psprompt.ini file in your profile directory (c:\users\myname), you can modify any and all settings.
 An example .psprompt.ini file is included.
 Any item included in the file will over-ride the default.
 Any item NOT in the file will... not.
 Play around with the $PSPromptSettings variable BEFORE committing anything to the file.
-A new function (set-promptdefaults) allows for a quick reset (since I don't currently do much... er... any error trapping).
+The function, Set-PromptDefaults, allows for a quick reset (since I don't currently do much... er... any error trapping).

-And now!! psprompt settings can be directory specific.
+And now!! psPrompt settings can be directory-tree specific.
 Maybe you like different line displays for prod code vs dev code (what, sometimes I separate my code - it happens).
 Maybe you want git status on for some repos and not for others.
 Now you can.
 Just put a .psprompt.ini file in the directory and those settings will override the current defaults.
-Consequently, the settings will reload with each prompt display - no more need to reload defaults manually to test settings.
+Plus, they work down-stream.
+So, put a .psprompt.ini in a parent, and those settings will be set for all subdirectories (unless/until a more "local" .psprompt.ini file is found).
+Multiple .psprompt.ini files are _not_ cumulative, however.
+Yet.

-Also consequently, I don't know what all I've broken with this (like, it just occurred to me that you can no longer use in-memory temp settings :( )... so I will probably revisit this soon.
-Then again, I rarely set temp settings ... so we'll see.
+These per-directory settings no longer break the in-memory temp settings (and yay for that).
+Simple fix, really.

 ~~The idea for the customization mod came out of the GitHub prompt.~~